ABC’s of Laser Vision Correction

 Click here to learn about why you should choose New York LASIK surgeon Eric Mandel.

-Click here to understand How To Choose a Laser Vision Correction Surgeon.
+Click here to learn How To Choose a LASIK Surgeon.

 New Technology in Laser Eye Surgery

 Now, let’s move on to the laser eye surgery technology used in our New York LASIK location, serving New York, New Jersey and Connecticut.

 LASIK is the most commonly performed procedure for laser vision correction.
 It can correct visual errors in the vast majority of farsighted, nearsighted, and astigmatic patients.
 First, our iDesign® Refractive Studio is utilized to obtain the most accurate pre-surgical measurements.
 Then, during laser eye surgery, a paper-thin flap in the cornea is created using the femstosecond IntraLase laser to give a custom-designed laser access to the corneal tissue underneath.
 The laser that is used is an excimer laser, which Dr. Mandel began researching at Columbia in 1984, more than a decade before it received approval from the FDA for use in human treatment.
 The replacement of the flap after the laser treatment allows for a fast recovery.
 In fact, the day after their laser eye surgery, most patients are able to return to work or even exercise.
 It is not just the laser, but the longstanding technique that makes LASIK so popular.